 If you really want a good homemade turkey burger, you can’t simply treat the turkey like ground beef.
 Even lean cuts of ground beef cook up juicy and flavorful, but ground turkey needs a few sidekicks to make that a reality.

 This recipe understands all that and adds a really smart step to make these the juiciest turkey burgers you’ll ever make at home.
 The secret is a breadcrumb-yogurt mixture — seasoned with both Worcestershire and soy sauce, and studded with sweet shallots — that gets gently folded into the meat.
 The way you cook these burgers is key, too.
 We’re using a two-step cooking process that guarantees a burger with a golden-crisp exterior and juicy center.
 Now, aren’t you intrigued?

 Everything You Need to Know About Making Turkey Burgers

 My mom was kind of infamous for buying ground chicken and ground turkey throughout our childhood and trying to pass it off as ground beef.
-She mostly got away with it in things like pasta sauce and tacos, but her chicken meatloaf was actually sublime.
-The secret was a mixture of fresh breadcrumbs and milk called a panade — a technique you often use when making meatloaf and meatballs or when an egg can't be used as a binder.
+She mostly got away with it in things like pasta sauce and tacos, and her chicken meatloaf was actually sublime.
+The secret was a mixture of fresh breadcrumbs and milk called a panade — a technique you often use when making meatloaf and meatballs or when an egg can’t be used as a binder.
 Here, Greek yogurt is used instead of milk to keep the panade, and the resulting turkey burgers, nice and juicy.